- This page, AP 612: Interest and Penalties, is offered by

 Failure to file a partnership return may result in a penalty of $5 for every day the partnership fails to file.
 See G.L. c.
 62C, § 34.

-A promoter who fails to file a required report will be liable for a penalty of $5 for every day for which the report is not filed.
+A promoter, including but not limited to a trade show or flea market promoter,who fails to file a required report will be liable for a penalty of $5 for every day for which the report is not filed.
 See G.L. c.
 62C, § 34.

 612.19.
 Penalty for Failure to File, Report or Pay Electronically